MigueelS/sensinginmotion/README.md

 #define DUSTSAMPLETIME 15000 // in ms
 ```

+You can also

 #### AR Drone Configuration
-First of all, we advise you to disable the Drone's serial port console communication, by changing the file "init.sh" (TODO)
+First of all, we advise you to disable the Drone's serial port console communication, by changing the file "init.sh" (TODO explanation)